avatar42/genSpring/README.md

 db.name= <br>

 ## keyed on Entity Class name
-### note column / field in list names are now compared case insensitive to avoid mismatches
+### className.key note list values are the field names but are compared case insensitive to avoid mismatches
 ### columns not to return in REST interface
 Account.JsonIgnore=password
 ### columns that need unique values